Blog > How to Write An Invoice Email: A Step-by-Step Guide

 Remember, the tone should be polite yet assertive, ensuring a friendly reminder while emphasizing the importance of timely payments.

-Example of an invoice email (template)
+Example of an invoice email (format and template)

 When preparing to send an invoice through email, a proper template can save you time and ensure consistency.
 Below is a sample email invoice template that you can adapt to fit your needs: